Virginia GOP completes sweep of elections with House win

 “With only one recount outstanding, House Republicans are excited to begin working for the people of Virginia.
 Now that the majority is official, we can move forward with a timely transition as to be prepared to work on day one,” Speaker-designee Todd Gilbert said in a statement after the results were announced.

-“While the results of the recount did not change the initial outcome of the election, it was a necessary step to ensuring faith in our Democratic process.
-And a similar, necessary process to ensure every vote is counted will occur next week in House District 91,” Filler-Corn said in a statement.

-Minnesota is the only other state with Democrats and Republicans splitting control of legislative chambers.
-In Alaska, Republicans have the majority in both chambers, but the state House is controlled by a coalition of Democrats, independents and two Republicans.
-Nebraska has just a single state legislative chamber.

-Throughout the day Thursday and into Friday, people packed into a room in the second floor of an elections building in Virginia Beach as the ballots were fed into two scanning machines.
+Throughout the day Thursday and into Friday, people packed into a room in the second floor of an elections building in Virginia Beach as the ballots from the 85th District were fed into the two scanning machines.
 Groups of people sat at tables and scrutinized any ballots that were determined by the machines to have write-in candidates, were not clearly marked or had some other issue.

-There were no discussions or arguments during the hearing about who the winner of the race would be.
-Once the panel of judges ruled that the contested ballot — which had both bubbles filled in for the candidates but a slash through Greenhalgh’s name — was too unclear to be counted, they called for a tally of the votes from the registrar’s office.
-Virginia Beach Chief Circuit Court Judge Leslie Lilley then quickly found that Greenhalgh would be the 85th District’s next delegate.

-Associated Press writer Denise Lavoie in Richmond, Virginia, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.